-John 16 Bible Study
+John 16:1-7 Bible Study

-put out of the synagogues" (John 16;2)?
+What did Jesus mean by "put out of the synagogues" (John 16:2)?

 They will be rejected religiously, socially and economically not just in one town but everywhere (notice the plural) they go to preach the Gospel.

 What else is Jesus saying will happen to them in John 16:2?

 They won’t lose just their social and economic lives, but eventually their physical lives as well.

 Based on oral historical commentary, Andrew was crucified.
 Bartholomew was flayed alive.
 James the Greater was stabbed to death.
 James the Lesser was stoned to death.
 Jude was clubbed to death.
 Matthew was burned alive.
 Peter was crucified, presumably upside down, Thomas was speared to death and Simon was sawn in half.